kellykochanski/rescal-snow/README.md

 See [AUTHORS.md](AUTHORS.md).

 ## License
 GNU GPL 3.0 or any later version.
-See [docs/LICENSE](docs/LICENSE).
+See [docs/LICENSE.md](docs/LICENSE.md).

+SPDX-License-Identifier: GPL-3.0-or-later

+Release: LLNL-CODE-785837.
+See [NOTICE](NOTICE) for details.